Epoxy resin is a unique chemical compound that is popular for its strong adhesive quality.

 - Horrible Odor

-However, the most important difference is that polyester resin does not bond quite as strong as epoxy.
+However, the most important difference is that polyester resin does not bond quite as strongly as epoxy.

 This can make a difference depending on your project.